 - The core requirements of all submissions are:

-- Submission of a short video (1 minute maximum), to illustrate the dynamic aspects of the project may be provided, but this is optional and not required.
+- A short video (1-minute maximum) to illustrate the dynamic aspects of the project may be provided, but this is optional and not required.
 Videos may not include subtitles or sound.

-- In order to retain the prestige and value of Illumination Awards – if you find that any aspect of the project submission does not meet any of the above core requirements please reflect this by awarding the minimum point value for all categories and bring this to the attention of the program administrator.
+- To retain the prestige and value of the Illumination Awards program – if the project submission does not meet all of the above core requirements, please reflect this by awarding the minimum point value for all categories and bring this to the attention of the program administrator.

 Critical components of the process used to judge a project: